tommarvoloriddle/saaketh.github.io/_pages/about.md

 ---

 My name is Saaketh Koundinya and I am passionate about computer vision, deep learning, competetive programming and problem solving.
-I am currently working as a part-time researcher in Computer Vision and also as a full-time full-stack developer at SAP Labs, India.
+I am currently pursuing Masters in Computer Engineering at [New York University](https://www.nyu.edu).
+I am working on computer vision research under Professor [Yao Wang](https://engineering.nyu.edu/faculty/yao-wang) at the [Video Lab](https://wp.nyu.edu/videolab/).
+I have worked previously as a part-time researcher in Computer Vision and also as a full-time full-stack developer at SAP Labs, India.

 ### Most of my work with SAP Labs is available at [https://github.wdf.sap.corp/i516344.](https://github.wdf.sap.corp/i516344)